What is fertilizer?

 - Liquid – Basically works the same as with powder.
 It usually comes in concentrated form.
 A few drops per gallon will do the job.

-- Always read the instruction on each fertilizer bag/container to ensure correct amount and applications.
-Too much could burn your plants…too little and you are basically wasting your time, money and efforts.
+- Read the instructions.
+Always read the instruction on each fertilizer bag/container to ensure the correct amount and applications.
+Too much could burn your plants…too little and you are basically wasting your time, money, and efforts.

 Ok, so what about compost?
 Compost is the material resulting from composting, which is the natural process of decomposition of organic waste that yields manure or compost, which is very rich in nutrients.
-Also called humus, it is a soil conditioner and a very good fertilizer.
-Most compost products low levels of Nitrogen, phosphorus, and potash.
+This is also called humus, it is a soil conditioner and a very good fertilizer.
+Most compost products have low to medium levels of Nitrogen, phosphorus, and potash.

 A word of caution on buying fertilizer.
 Do NOT confuse new lawn fertilizer with plant and tree fertilizer.
 The biggest fertilizing tip of all…be sure that you read the instructions on each and every fertilizer bag.

 Going organic is big right now